 Other Triggers for Genital Herpes Outbreaks

-Factors during sex.
+- Sexual intercourse.
 Some people find that the friction of sexual intercourse irritates the skin and brings on symptoms.
 Using a water-based lubricant can help reduce irritation.
 Don't use one that contains the spermicide nonoxynol-9, however.
 Nonoxynol-9 can irritate mucous membranes, such as the lining of the vagina.
 Oil-based lubricants are a no-no, too.
 They weaken latex, making condoms more likely to break.
 Even if the friction of intercourse seems to be a trigger for symptoms, it probably won't cause a flare-up every time you have sex.

-Colds and sunlight.
+- Colds and sunlight.
 The common cold and sunlight seem to trigger outbreaks of oral herpes (cold sores), but no proof exists that they trigger genital herpes outbreaks.